Matherunner/hldoc/source/monsters.rst

    Zombies are one of the most iconic monsters in Half-Life as well.
 They do not have particularly interesting behaviour in the speedrunning context, though there is a notable aspect when receiving damage.
 Namely, a damage :math:`D` that is of pure ``DMG_BULLET`` type will only deal :math:`0.3D` to the zombie's health.
 This can be an important consideration when killing zombies as fast as possible is a concern.
 It is important to note that this only applies when the damage type is purely ``DMG_BULLET`` without other bits like ``DMG_NEVERGIB`` set.

+.. rubric:: Footnotes

+.. [#GonarchRisk] The risk comes from the potential for the Gonarch to run at the same spot for many seconds.
+This can be caused by attacking the Gonarch at the wrong time or the player being in the wrong positions, among other factors.
+This is commonly misattributed to soft locking in the community.
+This attribution is demonstrably false by simply waiting for the Gonarch to stop running.
+There is no known soft locks associated with the Gonarch.